African-Robotics-Unit/AcinoSet/README.md

 ### Citation

-We as that if you use our code or data, please kindly cite (and note it is accepted to** ICRA 2021**, so please check back for an updated ref):
+We ask that if you use our code or data, kindly cite (and note it is accepted to **ICRA 2021**, so please check back for an updated ref):

 ```
 @misc{joska2021acinoset,